 Bloodmeal (12-0-0).
 Derived from blood, bloodmeal is a quick-acting source of nitrogen that encourages leafy growth.
 You can also add it to your compost heap to help speed decomposition.

 Bonemeal (4-12-0) Made from ground bones, bonemeal is a slow-release source of phosphorus and calcium.
 Throw some into the planting hole when planting bulbs.

 Bat guano (10-3-1) Guano from different producers may have different NPKs; some are higher in nitrogen, some in phosphorus.
 Either way, bat poop delivers a shot of easily accessible nitrogen.
 Mix it into potting soil, or make it into a tea for a fast-acting fertilizer.

 Cottonseed meal (6-2-1) A good fertilizer for acid-loving plants like blueberries, cottonseed meal also acts as a soil acidifier.
 Be sure to get one that is certified pesticide free.

-Egg shells (1.2-0.4-.01) A good source of calcium and trace minerals, you can use egg shells from home.
+Egg shells (1.2-0.4-.01) Egg shells deliver calcium and trace minerals.
 Save yours from the kitchen, dry them out in the oven, then grind them into a powder.
 Ideal around roses, they’re also a good slug deterrent when place in a ring around the plant.

 Fish emulsion (4-4-1) This liquid fertilizer is derived from fish and sometimes smells like it.
 It can be applied to soil as a fertilizer or used as a foliar feed.